Oklahoma State vs. Texas Tech NCAA Football Odds, Plays and Insights | November 20, 2021

 - The Red Raiders have been underdogs by 10.5 points or more two times this year and covered the spread once.

-- Texas Tech's games this season have gone over the point total five times in 10 opportunities (50%).
+- Texas Tech has gone over the point total in 50% of its opportunities this season (five times over 10 games with a set point total).

-- Texas Tech is 5-4-1 against the spread and 6-4 overall in games when it records more than 16.4 points.
+- Texas Tech is 5-4-1 against the spread and 6-4 overall when the team records more than 16.4 points.

-- The Red Raiders have turned the ball over four more times (17 total) than the Cowboys have forced a turnover (13) this season.
+- This season the Red Raiders have turned the ball over 17 times, four more than the Cowboys' takeaways (13).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.